 International Baccalaureate (IB)

 If you have completed International Baccalaureate (IB) coursework and received a score of 5 or greater on higher level IB exams, you may be eligible for transfer credit (UVM does not award credit for standard level IB exams).
 It is not necessary to have completed the entire IB curriculum to qualify for transfer credit.
+Please consult our IB Guide.

 Please submit an official IB transcript along with your application for admission.
 Up to one year of introductory level credit may be awarded in a discipline.
 If you are admitted to UVM and have questions about IB credit review, please contact the Office of Transfer Affairs.